 Here you can see the location of the two separated battery compartments on the 190V.
 The door in front of the wheel well is the forward battery compartment.
 The skirting behind the wheel well comes off to reveal the rear battery compartment.

 Back side of the front battery compartment from below.
-The bright opening at the top right of this photo is the wheel well.
+The bright opening at the top right of this photo is the passenger side rear wheel well.
 You can see a little bit of the tire.
 Notice how the cables enter the battery compartment with strain relief clamps anchoring them in position.

 This is the front battery compartment.
-Because the compartment is so small, there wasn't enough room to allow two cables to be connected to the same battery terminal (it became too high that way).
+Because the compartment is so low, there wasn't enough room to allow two 4 / 0 cables to be stacked on the same battery terminal (it became too high that way).

 The rear battery compartment had enough room to allow placing two cables on each terminal.
-The yellow object attached to the negative terminal on the right is the temperature sensor.
-This lets the inverter know the battery temperature so that it can adjust the charging voltage appropriately.
+The yellow object attached to the negative terminal on the right is the temperature sensor for the charger (not used in my latest configuration).
 Also notice that both batteries are placed in the compartments so that the terminals are closer to the outside, opposite of the way the original batteries were placed.
 I found I had to do this because the cables are so thick, they don't have enough flexibility to be pushed all the way back once connected to the terminals.
 You can only push the trays in or out by a few inches.
 So you basically have to hook up the battery cables to the batteries with the batteries pretty much in place.
 (This is as far as you can pull the rear tray out with the cables attached.
 The front one is even worse.)
 I glued some cork insulation to the battery compartment roof above the positive terminal on the left to help prevent any accidental contact between the positive cables and the metal battery compartment when hooking up the cables.

 This is the 200 Amp T-fuse inside a custom made holder.
 I used a 1 1⁄4 inch plumbers union with end adapters that would accept a 1 inch strain relief clamp.
 (It was fun browsing through Lowes plumbing department trying to find something that would work.)
 This assembly is located just in front of the right rear bumper, where I secured it with the adjustable clamp.